 Dress for Success...Shop Delta's Closet

 Do you have an interview or new job and nothing to wear?
 Students can shop Delta’s Closet - FREE of charge - for professional apparel for such events.
 The campus store offers professional clothing, shoes, and accessories at no cost to Delta students with their college ID.
 Agency referrals for non-Delta students may be considered.
 Students who want to shop Delta’s Closet or make a donation should contact the director, Lori Ziolkowski, at 989-686-9384 or email@example.com.
 You may also stop by Career Services, D132, for more information.

 Honesty is the Best Policy

 The resume doesn't get you the job; it only gets you noticed.
 Therefore, it is important to be honest in all your communications with potential employers:

 - Give your previous job titles a name that truly reflects what you did on the job.
-If you had an 'in-house" title, don't use it unless everyone reading your resume will know what it is.
-It's ok to make up your own job title as long as it's an accurate representation of your responsibilities.
+If you had an "in-house" title, don't use it unless everyone reading your resume will know what it is.
+It's OK to make up your own job title (for viewer recognition purposes) as long as it's an accurate representation of your responsibilities.

-- Don't exaggerate dates of employment trying to cover up periods of unemployment.
+Don't exaggerate dates of employment in an attempt to cover up periods of unemployment.